Venusatya-Mallidi/Venusatya-Mallidi/README.md

 ## 🚀 About Me
-I'm working as a Data Analyst
+I'm working as a Machine Learning Engineer

 Graduate in Electronics and Communication Engineering(ECE) Stream

-Interested in Data science, Machine Learning and Deep Learning
+Interested in Data science, Machine Learning, Deep Learning and GenAI

 How to reach me: venumallidi1999@gmail.com